 about:config or using a fork like LibreWolf which does the job for you with each update - but that’s only for geeky users like us.
 Not for your grandma.
 I’d rather install Brave and harden it with a few tweaks.

 Mozilla is digging their own grave.
 Brave at least blocks Google’s ads and uses Chromium against Google.
-I really thought Mozilla could have a comeback but they had other plans, Rust in Peace Servo (another cheeky pun)😏
+I really thought Mozilla could have a comeback but they had other plans, Rust in Peace Servo.

-However you twist it, we don’t have an indie, web-browser than can perform well in the modern web.
-Run by a dedicated team of hackers behind it, not a company using it to pump up their crypto token.
+However you want to twist it, we don’t have an indie, web-browser that can perform well in the modern web.
+The ’next-big browser’ should be made by a dedicated team of hackers: not a company trying to pump up their crypto coin!

-All 3 browsers are ‘owned’ (influenced) by Google.
-The rendering engine (Chromium/Blink) & Funding (Mozilla/Firefox)
+All 3 major-browsers are ‘owned’ (influenced) by Google: rendering engine (Chromium/Blink) / funding (Mozilla/Firefox)

-If I could I would build one, it’d bundle uBlock Origin by default, have hardware acceleration, no DRM, no anti-features, and keep it simple and stupid.
-(KISS).
-This is on my bucketlist, I currently don’t have the resources yet but want to build one in my lifetime.
-If you know of any similar projects please ping me.
+If I would build one, I’ll bundle uBlock Origin by default, no DRM, no anti-features & keep it stupid and simple (KISS).
+This is weirdly.. on my bucketlist, I currently don’t have the resources but want to build something like this in my lifetime.
+If you know of any similar projects please try to ping me.

 > To wrap it up

-Brave is FOSS, patched Chrome, with convenience and better privacy protections turned on by default.
-All kinds of privacy/fingerprinting protections are a side-effect of what Brave truly serves as - a gateway to getting users hooked on BAT.
+Brave is FOSS, patched Chrome kept up-to-date for your convenience.
+It has better privacy protections by default.
+All kinds of privacy/fingerprinting protections are a side-effect of what Brave truly serves as — a gateway to getting users hooked on BAT and the Brave ecosystem.

-But as a project that doesn’t dare to improve the web (building an indie web-engine) Brave is not what it seems like.
-We have a long, long way before we fix the internet.
+But as a project ahem (advertising-company) that doesn’t dare to improve the web (building an independent web-engine) Brave is not what it seems like and shouldn’t need to be praised.
+We have a long, long way before advertising companies try to ‘fix the internet’.

-So what browser do I use?
-Tor Browser for ‘real privacy’, and I have other FOSS browser like Brave/LibreWolf/Chromium for normal use.
+So what browser do I use: Tor Browser for real privacy, I have other FOSS browsers like Brave/LibreWolf/Chromium for normal use.
 Follow the principle of compartmentalization for each browser to better suit your needs when Tor doesn’t work.